 20 Non-Health-Related Resolutions

-Have you already broken those New Year resolutions?
-Or do you find you're always making health-related goals, and need some new ideas for good New Year's resolutions for 2016?
+Do you find you're always making health-related goals, and need some new ideas for good New Year's resolutions for 2017?
 Here are 20 non-health related New Year's goals that can help you have a better year.

 1. Save for a big trip: Have you been longing to take a vacation, but never have the money?
 Calculate what the trip will cost, calculate what you'll need to save, and then set a monthly budget that will get you there in 2017.